kchalasa/DataCleansingandAnalysis/CodeBook.md

 * tbody_gyro_angular_velocity_magnitude
 * tgravity_acceleration_magnitude

-The complete list of variables names in this subset for course project are available in 'features.txt'.
+The complete list of variables names in this subset for the course project are available in 'features.txt'.

 ## Transformations for this data :
 Several transformations were applied to the original data set in order to prepare the final clean data set ("tidydata.txt") for this project.
-These transformations were organized as four R functions included in the "run_analysis.R" script.
+The code for these transformations are organized into four R functions in the "run_analysis.R" script.
+This script also has a code snippet that calls these functions in appropriate order and generates "tidydata.txt" data set.

 The following is a general description for these functions :